madivad/cheatsheet/README.md

 # git cheatsheet
 *I'm new to git and github and I found that most online tutorials were either too basic or too complicated.
 I don't want to be just told how to do something, I want to understand WHY it is that I am doing something this way.
 So this is what I have learned after 2 days of youtube, stackexchange and general experimentation.
 I hope this help you, Cheers.*

+## Just show me the commands:
+*I was going to put this at the end, but then again, I'm probably going to come back to this page a bit and I'm going to not want to scroll down either:P*

+    git log --oneline --decorate --all --graph

+this will be your favourite log command. it provides a colourful ascii art tree of the current project.

+    git status                  # just that, what's the current location and file status git branch -a               # show all branches git branch {new-branch}     # create a branch named {new-branch}
+    git branch -d {branch}      # delete branch git branch -D {branch}      # force delete branch git branch -rd {branch}     # delete remote-tracking and local branch (but not origin branch!) git push origin -d {branch} # delete remote branch.
+This includes above remote-tracking branch git checkout {branch}       # checkout (or into) {branch}
+    git add {file}              # adds a file to the next commit git commit                  # commits current staged changes (prompts for commit msg) git commit -a               # performs an add and a commit at once git commit -am "msg"        # performs add, and commit with {msg}
+    git push origin {branch}    # pushes your {branch} to origin git remote add {alias} {url} # adds {alias} (usually origin) for remote {url}
+    git remote -v               # verify or show me the remote aliases git fetch origin {branch}   # pull and merge origin branch to local git pull origin master      # pull origin and update local master branch

 ## Terminology:
 ### git clone:
 In the beginning there was cloning.
 You begin a clone with `git clone {remote-repo}` (examples at the end of this page).
 This created a copy of the repo locally for you to play with.